kmaterna/Strain_2D/readme.md

 ### Citing
 [![DOI](https://zenodo.org/badge/190659682.svg)](https://zenodo.org/badge/latestdoi/190659682)

-If you use this library in your research, you can cite this repository using its DOI and associated version number.
-Example citations:
+If you use this library in your research, you can cite this work with:

+Maurer and Materna (2023), Quantification of geodetic strain rate uncertainties and implications for seismic hazard estimates, Geophysical Journal International, 234, 3, p.
+2128-2142, doi: 10.1093/gji/ggad191.

+The code itself can be cited with a DOI:

 Materna, K., and J. Maurer (2023).
 Strain_2D (version 1.1.1). https://code.usgs.gov/kmaterna/Strain_2D.
 Archived at DOI: 10.5066/P9JJW0DY

 or

 Materna, K., J. Maurer, and L. Sandoe (2021).
 Strain-2D (version 1.0.0). https://github.com/kmaterna/Strain_2D.
 Archived at DOI: 10.5281/zenodo.5240908

-Publication citation will be updated in the future.